Covid-19 cases top 1 million in the United States, about a third of known cases worldwide

 Senate Majority Leader Mitch McConnell (R-Ky.) had announced Monday that his chamber would return next week to “conduct critical business in person.”
 In a tweet Tuesday, a spokesman said, “the Leader’s statement from yesterday stands.”

-A coalition representing the nation’s hospitals, health insurers and businesses called on Congress on Tuesday to provide additional financial help for the growing number of Americans during the coronavirus pandemic who are losing health coverage as they lose jobs.
+A coalition representing the nation’s hospitals, health insurers and businesses called on Congress on Tuesday to provide additional financial help for the growing number of Americans who are losing health coverage as they lose jobs during the coronavirus pandemic.

 More than 30 organizations — largely trade groups from across the health-care industry, providers of care and the U.S. Chamber of Commerce — sent a letter to the four top congressional leaders, proposing several ways to increase access to health insurance during the crisis.